Bariqa-Anwar/ROBOTICS-BOOK/docs/introduction/rviz2-urdf.md

 </robot>
 ```

-To launch this in RViz2, you would create a similar launch file, replacing `simple_box.urdf` with `simple_cylinder_joint.urdf`, and then run:
+To launch this in RViz2, you would create a similar launch file, replacing `simple_box.urdf` with `simple_cylinder_joint.urdf`, and then run :

 ```bash
 ros2 launch my_robot_pkg display_simple_cylinder_joint.launch.py